15 Home Remedies To Relieve Back Pain + Causes And Sleeping Tips

 - Increase your intake of fresh fruits and vegetables, fishes, nuts, and yogurt.
 These foods are not only anti-inflammatory but also rich sources of calcium.

-- Practice yoga poses and exercises, such as Child’s Pose, Pigeon Pose, and Triangle Pose, that require you to stretch your back and legs.
+- The first-line treatment for back pain mostly involves physical therapy.
+Practice yoga poses and exercises, such as Child’s Pose, Pigeon Pose, and Triangle Pose, that require stretching your back and legs.
+Doing daily stretching exercises may help boost flexibility and ease muscle tension, improving movement and relieving discomfort.

 - Indulge in a gentle and soothing massage as a therapy to treat your back pain.